vatsal404/single_top_analyser/README.md

                                       # be careful not to mix   MC and real DATA in them.
             'saveallbranches': False,     # if False then only selected branches which is done in thecpp file will be saved 'nrootfiles': 1,              #How many input files?
             }

+    * The third dictionary contains input directory where your input files are, output directory, and text output file for any print out or error messages.

-        # input directory where your input root tree resides && output directory wheere your output should go && dump of stderr/stdout to file
+            #input directory where your input root tree resides && output directory wheere your output should go && dump of stderr/stdout to file
             nanoaod_inputdir_outputdir_pairs = [
                     ['testinputdata/MC/2018','analyzed/test_nano_v1.root', 'stderrout.out' ],
             ]